 8) Hyping products before launch

-This tweet brought much curiosity towards Tesla and served as a great PR tactic.
+This tweet brought lots of curiosity about Tesla and served as a great PR tactic.
 While it did not specify what was happening, people were merely waiting for the announcement to hit.
 It eventually turned out that Musk was announcing that Tesla cars were going to include self-driving hardware.
 Leading up to the announcement, the volume of posts and people trying to figure out what was going on generated quite a lot of free marketing exposure.

 “Musk’s Boring Company sold both flamethrowers and “Dad Hats.”
 But Elon Musk and The Boring Company aren’t really in the business of hats and flamethrowers.
 They were just a media-worthy way of generating cash for the company’s real focus — Hyperloop and Loop.
 Instantly, a link was created between flamethrowers and Musk’s high-speed underground public transportation projects.